It's important to know if you have HIV or some other sexually transmitted infection. When you know about it you can get treatment.

 General advise about how often you should get tested and for what is difficult to give.
-Because of that you should take advise about how often you should get tested with a grain of salt, reflect and yourself determine what best suits you.
-If you have a sex life with many different contacts and don’t always practice safer sex it’s good to get tested regularly.
+Therefore, you should take advise about how often to get tested with a grain of salt, reflect and determine yourself what best suits you.
+If you have a sex life with many different contacts and don’t always practice safer sex, it’s good to get tested regularly.

-For you who have sex with men (and/or people with a penis) it can be good to get tested once a year or before you have sex with a new partner.
-If you have many different partners and don’t always use protection you should get tested every 3 to 6 months.
+For you who have sex with people with a penis it can be good to get tested once a year or before you have sex with a new partner.
+If you have many different partners and don’t always practice safer sex, you should get tested every 3 to 6 months.
 Make sure that you get tested for HIV, chlamydia, gonorrhea and syphilis when you go.

-If you are a woman (and/or a person with a vagina) it’s probably not as relevant to get tested for HIV that often, but it can still be good to get tested for other infections, especially chlamydia, now and then.
+If you have a vagina and only have sex with other people with a vagina, it’s not as relevant to get tested for HIV that often.
+However, it can still be a good idea to get tested for other infections – especially chlamydia – every now and then.

 Where can I get tested for sexually transmitted infections?

 Younger people can get tested at youth clinics.
-The upper age-limit at youth clinics varies but is usually around 23 or 25.
-You find all youth clinics at www.umo.se.
+The upper age-limit at youth clinics varies, but is usually around 23 or 25.
+You find all youth clinics at www.youmo.se.

 In larger cities there’s usually an STI clinic, SESAM clinic or venereal clinic where they’re specialized in testing.
-In Stockholm and Göteborg there are specialist clinics for men who have sex with men.
-In Stockholm there’s also a gynecological clinic for women who have sex with women and trans people.
+In Stockholm, Gothenburg and Malmö, there are specialist clinics for men who have sex with men.
+In Stockholm, there’s also a gynecological clinic for women who have sex with women and trans people.